top of page

 Will she still attract male cats after spaying?

-Once hormones settle (usually within a week or two), she will no longer be in season and tomcats should lose interest.
+Once the hormones settle (usually within a week or two), she will no longer be in season and tomcats should lose interest.

 In Summary